designmynight/designmynight-developers/site/content/collins/customising-2nd-iframe/index.md

 ## Customising the 2nd iFrame of your Collins booking widget
-You are able to customise the 2nd iframe on your Collins booking widget to better suit the feel of your website.
+You are able to customise the 2nd iframe on your [Collins V1 booking widget](https://developers.designmynight.com/collins/booking-widget/) to better suit the feel of your website.

 **To customise your 2nd iFrame, your web developer would need to:**